ZeroSharp/zerosharp.github.com/source/_posts/2012-04-06-setting-up-octopress-on-windows.markdown

 date: 2012-04-06 17:11
 comments: true
 categories: [octopress, github]
+description: How to set up Octopress on Windows and host your blog with GitHub.
 ---

 This is quick guide to setting up [Octopress](http://octopress.org/) on a Windows 7 machine to publish to GitHub pages.